-This document specifies version-specific details in the Microsoft® .NET Framework.
-The following versions of .NET Framework are available in the following released Microsoft Windows® product or as supplemental software, see .NET Framework.
+This document specifies version-specific details in the Microsoft .NET Framework.
+For information about which versions of .NET Framework are available in each released Windows product or as supplemental software, see .NET Framework.

-The information in this specification is applicable to the following product versions:
+The information in this specification is applicable to the following Microsoft products or supplemental software.
+References to product versions include released service packs:

-- Microsoft® .NET Framework 3.0
+- Microsoft .NET Framework 3.0

-- Microsoft[®] .NET Framework 3.5
+- Microsoft .NET Framework 3.5

-- Microsoft® .NET Framework 4.0
+- Microsoft .NET Framework 4.0

+- Microsoft .NET Framework 4.5

 Exceptions, if any, are noted below.
-If a service pack number appears with the product version, behavior changed in that service pack.
+If a service pack or Quick Fix Engineering (QFE) number appears with the product version, behavior changed in that service pack or QFE.
 The new behavior also applies to subsequent service packs of the product unless otherwise specified.
+If a product edition appears with the product version, behavior is different in that product edition.

-Unless otherwise specified, any statement of optional behavior in this specification prescribed using the terms SHOULD or SHOULD NOT implies Windows behavior in accordance with the SHOULD or SHOULD NOT prescription.
-Unless otherwise specified, the term MAY implies that Windows does not follow the prescription.
+Unless otherwise specified, any statement of optional behavior in this specification that is prescribed using the terms SHOULD or SHOULD NOT implies product behavior in accordance with the SHOULD or SHOULD NOT prescription.
+Unless otherwise specified, the term MAY implies that the product does not follow the prescription.

-<1> Section 3.1.3: The Microsoft .NET Framework implementation sets this value to 8.

-<2> Section 3.1.3: The Microsoft .NET Framework implementation sets this value to 4096.

-<3> Section 3.2.3: The Microsoft .NET Framework implementation sets this value to 30 seconds.
+- <1> Section 3.1.3: The Microsoft .NET Framework implementation sets this value to 8. - <2> Section 3.1.3: The Microsoft .NET Framework implementation sets this value to 4096. - <3> Section 3.2.3: The Microsoft .NET Framework implementation sets this value to 30 seconds.